How to reduce noise in your backyard

 Density/rigidity: The denser the material, the more likely it’ll absorb noise.
 A highway-adjacent home with semi-trailers rattling past will call for a denser barrier than a smaller residential street.

-Full coverage: A barrier should extend all the way to the ground; gaps at the base or in between sections will allow extraneous noises to enter underneath.
+Full coverage: A noise barrier should extend all the way to the ground; gaps at the base or in between sections will allow extraneous noises to enter underneath.

 Proximity to the sound: Sound protection barriers should be constructed as close to the source as possible, such as by the road or around an A/C unit.
 Alternatively, the barrier could surround a spot where you frequently sit, such as your courtyard.